Maxproz/PuzzleSolver/PuzzleSolver/ReadMe.txt

 // TODO: A "Valid(Coordinate2D)" function ~ maybe pass it a cell?
 // TODO: A "For Valid Neightbors(Coordinate2D)" function ~ maybe pass it a cell?
 // TODO: Get the code timer working for the solving code in main().
+// TODO: Study the constructor code that uses push_back on entire vectors of unique_ptrs and study how it is adding rows/columns

 // Step 1: Define the problem (I want a better way to keep track of my friends’ phone numbers.)